 Self sabotage is a very real struggle

 Someone once asked me “Why do you always insist on taking the hard road.”
 I replied, “Why do you assume I see 2 roads?”
-As a coach, I can easily relate to this mindset and I know it is a very real struggle for many people.
-Of course, I’m talking about self sabotage.
+As a coach and business consultant, I can easily relate to this mindset and I know self sabotage is a very real struggle for many people.

 Do you ever have days where happiness eludes you and you just think “what’s the point?”